Ruth Don Shevlin

 Get in Touch with Ruth Don Shevlin

-Have a question about Rebecca’s Dream That Wasn’t?
+Have a question about Ruth’s books?

-Ruth would love to hear from you!
+Ruth would love to hear from you.

-Whether you’re a parent, teacher, librarian, or young reader, feel free to reach out using the form below or via email.
-Ruth welcomes invitations for author visits, interviews, book signings, and creative collaborations.
+Whether you're a parent, teacher, librarian, or young reader, feel free to reach out using the form below or via email.
+Ruth welcomes invitations for author visits, interviews, book signings, speaking engagements, and creative collaborations.

 Stay Connected with Ruth

-Copyright © 2025 Ruth Don Shevlin | Website Design by Leng & Co.
+Copyright © 2026 Ruth Don Shevlin | Website Design by Leng & Co.